IsaacScript/isaacscript/docs/directory-structure.md

 title: Project Directory Structure
 ---

-When you use `isaacscript init`, it will automatically load a directory with some files for you.
+When you use `isaacscript init`, it will automatically create a directory with some files for you.
 The basic folder structure is:

 ```n/a
 project/